 6. Children shall be provided with excellent quality mid-day-meal.
-Mid-daymeal shall be provided in adequate quantity as per norms.
+Mid-day meal shall be provided in adequate quantity as per norms.

-7. The mid-day-meals shall be prepared in hygienic environment and the hot mid-day-meal shall be served to all children.
+7. The mid-day-meals shall be prepared in a hygienic environment and the hot mid-day-meal shall be served to all children.

 8. All children shall be provided with entitlement like., Text Books, Uniforms as per the time schedule.

-9. All children shall be imparted with the quality education, regular monitoring and continuous evaluation of the children learning outcomes and regulation of teachers will be ensured.
+9. All children shall be imparted with quality education, regular monitoring and continuous evaluation of the children learning outcomes and regulation of teachers will be ensured.

 10. All Adults who are illiterates shall be made literates in the coming four years to achieve 100% literacy.
-While children below 14 years will be encouraged to enrol in schools, dropouts above 14 years can avail Open School system.
+While children below 14 years will be encouraged to enroll in schools, dropouts above 14 years can avail Open School system.